 Don't let the number of scholarships for freshmen dissuade you; if you're pursuing your master's degree or PhD in a STEM field you also have lots of options available to help foot the tuition bill.

 Be sure to keep your eyes peeled not only for scholarships targeted specifically at graduate students, but also any student within higher education.
 (That includes some of the scholarship opportunities mentioned above.)

 Scholarships that are geared toward all STEM students may mean that more people competing for the same prize, but as a woman, your underrepresented status in the field makes you a more competitive and appealing candidate to scholarship committees.

-And remember: most scholarships are offered annually.
+Remember: Most scholarships are offered annually.
 If you're interested in one but the deadline has already passed, make a note in your calendar to check it out next year.

 Anytime you're doing a scholarship search, it's important to do some soul-searching about what makes you unique and competitive as a scholarship applicant.

 Are you a good writer?
-A lot of STEM students tend to be better at math than English and language skills.
+A lot of STEM students tend to be stronger in math than English and language skills.
 If you feel confident about your ability to turn a phrase, keep an eye out for scholarship opportunities that require essays.
 (Need some help getting started?
 Check out: How to Start a Scholarship Essay.)

 What else makes you unique?
 Your heritage?
-Your church or lack thereof?
+Your church affiliation or lack thereof?
 Your culture?
 Your artistic talents?
 Your resume of service to your community?
 Whatever it is, feature that information in your application and search for scholarships that are specifically geared to your individual characteristics.

 Lastly, more than anything, make sure you apply!
 Deadlines come and go and it can be easy to prioritize other more pressing issues like college applications and schoolwork.
 (And let us repeat: If a deadline has passed, mark you calendar to apply next year.
-Many scholarships are offered annually.)
+Most scholarships are offered annually.)